Visualizing Data for wealth managers to help manage their clients

 Led the information architecture and data visualization to create a seamless dashboard for Zugo's wealth management clients.

-Managed teams from on-shore tech partners and off-shore development team to ship the product within 5 weeks.
+Managed teams - on-shore tech partners and off-shore development team - to ship the product within 5 weeks.

 5